ahw0/Applicativo-interfaccia-RisiKo/README.md

 - There is already a match with the same name chosen by the user.
 - There are two or more players with the same nickname (management is case sensitive, meaning a player "Pippo" is different from the player
 "pippo").
-- There are two or more players with the same color. - Empty fields are present.
+- There are two or more players of the same color. - Empty fields are present.

-In such cases, the user is informed of a mistake made with a suitable notice.
+In such cases, the user is informed of a mistake made with suitable notice.

 ### Resume Match